-A new version of Quick Search scheduled to debut May 19 will provide more relevant search results and other upgraded features.
+A new version of Quick Search that debuts on the USC Libraries homepage Monday, July 14, provides more relevant search results and other upgraded features.
 Students and other researchers used Quick Search—a powerful service that provides access to the USC Libraries' vast resources through a single search box—more than three million times in 2013.
-Keep reading to learn about the new Quick Search, or preview it now.
+Keep reading to learn more about the new features

 Researchers can now discover nearly 25,000 titles in the ONE National Gay and Lesbian Archives' books and periodical collections through Quick Search on the USC Libraries' homepage.
 Both collections are for use at the ONE Archives' West Adams headquarters by appointment only.
 Contact the ONE Archives at email@example.com or (213) 741-0094 to make a reseach appointment.